 In this new chart, we can see that the distribution is quite consistent between companies, although there are some differences: Progressive insurance has fewer mentions of operations than the others, while in the feedback for Esurance it’s rarer to see other companies mentioned.

-Following the same line of thought, we will extract the polarity dimension values associated to each company’s feedback.
+Following the same line of thought, we will extract the satisfaction dimension values associated to each company’s feedback.

-By using the right combination of colors, it’s easy to see the global polarity distribution for each company’s feedback.
+By using the right combination of colors, it’s easy to see the satisfaction distribution for each company’s feedback.

 In several of the charts we’ve seen above, one of the things that stands out is that the dimension Operation is the one with more mentions.
 It makes sense, as it’s typical for customers to mention what they can or cannot do when writing a review.
 So, which operations are the most mentioned in our data?